 September 29, 2005 - Confirmed by the United States Senate.

 October 3, 2005 - Sworn into office.

-Born in Buffalo, New York; attended Harvard; served as Judge on the U.S. Court of Appeals for District of Columbia Circuit 2003-2005; nominated to the Supreme Court in 2005; has a wife, Jane, and two children.
+Born in Buffalo, New York; attended Harvard University and Harvard Law School; served as judge on the US Court of Appeals for District of Columbia Circuit 2003-2005.

 October 23, 1991 - Sworn into office.

 Oversees the Eleventh Circuit.

 Born in Pin Point, Georgia, near Savannah; attended Holy Cross College and Yale Law School; was Chairman of the US Equal Employment Opportunity Commission from 1982-1990; became a judge of the US Court of Appeals for the District of Columbia Circuit in 1990.

 August 3, 1994 - Sworn into office.

 Oversees the First Circuit.

 Born in San Francisco; attended Stanford University, Oxford University and Harvard Law School; served as Special Prosecutor and Special Counsel to the Senate during Watergate; has held various positions, including professor and lecturer at Harvard Law School from 1967-1994 and professor at Harvard University’s Kennedy School of Government from 1977-1980; served as a judge of the US Court of Appeals for the First Circuit from 1980-1994.